Are coupons helping you or hurting you? Take a few minutes to review whether you are using coupons to your best overall advantage.

 Chinese cooking calls for thoughtfully combining the artistic and the practical.
 This dish balances sweet, tart, earthy and bright seafood flavors in foods that are crisp, tender, chewy and juicy with just enough salt to enhance them all.

 Easter usually falls around my birthday, and so Easter eggs have often been part of my birthday celebrations.
-(Article features recipe for Egg Salad with White Beans).
+We also came up with creative uses for the eggs, like this…

 Tuscan cooks make everything green taste great, including Brussels sprouts.
 The Tuscan approach is a simple one and usually involves olive oil.